armory-library

 Armory currently supports image classification and object detection models.
 We look at an image classification example here, with object detection described in Diving Deeper.

 The structure of an image classification dataset is simple, consisting of pairs of images and labels.
-Images are 2-dimensional arrays of pixels and will often come as PNG or JPEG images.
-Labels are integers that correspond to the class of the image.
-For example, in the standard MNIST dataset, the images are 28×28 grayscale handwritten digits and the labels are integers from 0 to 9.
-The label represent the “ground truth” for the image, or what the model should predict when shown the image.
-Again using MNIST digits, the label associated with a handwritten digit 8 will be 8; we expect the model to predict the label 8 when shown the image.
+Images are 2-dimensional arrays of pixels, often supplied as PNG or JPEG images.
+Labels are integers that correspond to the class label of the image.
+For example, in the standard MNIST dataset, the images are 28×28 grayscale handwritten digits, and the labels are integers from 0 to 9.
+The label represents the “ground truth” for the image, or what the model should predict when shown the image.
+Again using MNIST digits, the label associated with a handwritten digit 8 will be 8; we expect the model to predict the label 8 when receiving the image.

 MNIST handwritten 8